smarty-php/smarty/README.md

 #Smarty 3 template engine
 ##Distribution repository

-Starting with Smarty 3.1.21 Composer has been configured to load the packages from github.
+*Read the NEW_FEATURES file for recent extensions to Smarty 3.1 functionality*

+Smarty packages are now on github and can be installed with Composer.

 **NOTE: Because of this change you must clear your local composer cache with the "composer clearcache" command**

+The "smarty/smarty" package will start at libs/....   subfolder.

-To get the latest stable version use
+To get the latest stable version of Smarty 3.1 use

 	"require": {
 	   "smarty/smarty": "~3.1"